-Source Water Assessment
+(W) Source Water Assessment

 Several source water assessments have been completed.
-The source water assessment considers several factors: the presence of possible contaminating activity (PCA) such as current or historic human activities that are potential origins of contamination for a drinking water source, its proximity to the source, the risk associated with the PCA, and the construction and setting of the source.
-These factors are then ranked with the source considered most vulnerable to the PCAs at the top of the ranking.
+Source water assessments consider several factors which include: the presence of possible contaminating activity (PCA) such as current or historic human activities that are potential origins of contamination for a drinking water source, its proximity to the source, the risk associated with the PCA, and the construction and setting of the source.
+These factors are then ranked, and the source considered most vulnerable to the PCAs is listed at the top of the ranking.